Third-level education is becoming increasingly accessible to adults on both a full-time and a part-time basis.

 programmes with the university of your choice or local Education and Training

 Generally, you will need to have completed your Leaving Certificate.
 However, if you are applying for a place as a mature student, you will not be asked to meet the usual entry requirements.
 Different courses operate different entry procedures, but, in general, the colleges will take into account your educational background, work history, community involvement and other achievements and interests.
-This system is known as the Accreditation of Prior Experiential Learning (APEL).
+This system is known as the Accreditation of Prior Experiential Learning (APEL) or Recognition of Prior Learning (RPL).
 It is useful to find out whether the college of your choice uses the APEL system before you apply.
 The Qualifax website has information about mature student entry requirements for full-time undergraduate courses.

 In some cases, you may be asked to take an entrance exam.

 If you are planning to study at a private third-level college, however, you will be charged fees.
 These vary from college to college.
-You can apply for tax relief if you are paying for the course from your own income or your spouse can claim if they are paying fees on your behalf.
+You can apply for tax relief if you are paying for the course from your own income or another person can claim if they are paying fees on your behalf.

 In order to apply for a third-level course as a mature student, you should first contact the college of your choice directly and send them an up-to-date curriculum vitae (CV).
 Some colleges require you to apply through the Central Applications Office and you must apply before 1 February of the year you start your course.
 You will be in competition with other mature students for a place on the course so make sure to include as much detail as possible regarding your educational background, work experience and other interests.
 If your CV gets through the first part of the application procedure, you will be called for interview.
 At this point, you may be asked to bring along work that shows your aptitude for the course in question or you may be required to sit an aptitude test.